Albuca namaquensis Baker

 Albuca ausensis, Albuca avasimontana, Albuca circinata, Dipcadi ausense, Dipcadi avasimontanum, Ornithogalum namaquense

-Albuca namaquensis is a small geophyte, up to 1 foot (30 cm) tall, with deciduous, curly leaves and tall bloom stalks with pale yellow flowers.
-Leaves are rough or hairy or smooth.
+Albuca namaquensis is a small geophyte with deciduous curly leaves and tall bloom stalks with pale yellow flowers.
+It grows up to 1 foot (30 cm) tall.
+Leaves are rough or hairy, or smooth.
 If hairs are present, they are not glandular.
-In dry and sunny conditions its leaves coil like Albuca spiralis and thus these plants are often mistakenly called A. spiralis.
-In cultivation, the leaves may remain evergreen if the water is available.
+In dry and sunny conditions, its leaves coil like Albuca spiralis, and thus these plants are often mistakenly called A. spiralis.
+In cultivation, the leaves may remain evergreen if water is available.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).